Resource roles

 ODUser Grants permission to list and use Cloudera Operational Databases for the environment.

-Owner Grants all permissions required to manage the environment in CDP including the ability to delete it.
+Owner Grants all permissions required to manage the environment in Cloudera including the ability to delete it.
 The user who created the environment automatically gets the Owner role on the scope of that environment.

 Shared resource resource roles